Cutting corners? China SUV makers forego key safety feature

 A spokeswoman for BAIC Huansu said ESC could be offered in the S2 and S3 SUV models at their next redesign as "this option is more and more important."

-With China's SUV market now so competitive, automakers may look to emphasize safety features such as ESC as a way to differentiate, said Chen Liming, a Bosch regional president overseeing the China electronic stability program.
+With China's SUV market now so competitive, automakers may look to emphasise safety features such as ESC as a way to differentiate, said Chen Liming, a Bosch regional president overseeing the China electronic stability programme.

 "People are willing to buy safety products," Chen said.